arielmission-space/PAOS/docs/source/intro.rst

 properties of the pilot beam, an analitically-traced on-axis Gaussian beam (see :ref:`Gaussian beams`).
-`PAOS` also supports the propagation through refractive media (see later in :ref:`Materials description`) and is designed to facilitate Monte Carlo simulations for e.g. performance estimation for an ensemble of wavefront error realizations, compatible with an optical performance requirement (see later in :ref:`Monte Carlo`).
+`PAOS` also supports the propagation through refractive media (see later in :ref:`Materials description`) and is designed to facilitate Monte Carlo simulations for e.g. performance estimation for an ensemble of wavefront error realizations, compatible with an optical performance requirement (see later in :ref:`Monte Carlo simulations`).

 `PAOS` has been validated using the physical optics propagation library PROPER (`John E. Krist, PROPER: an optical propagation library for IDL, SPIE (2007) <https://doi.org/10.1117/12.731179>`_)